AbePass/HumanScript/README.md

 4. **Start Developing**: Begin creating your projects using the powerful combination of Raspberry Pi and Open Interpreter.

 For detailed instructions and tutorials, please refer to the documentation provided in this repository.

+## Acknowledgements

+This project uses [Open Interpreter](https://github.com/KillianLucas/open-interpreter), which is licensed under the MIT License.